Emotional expression: Basic model

 The basic model of emotions finds its roots in Charles Darwin's The Expression of Emotions in Man and Animals.
 Darwin claimed that the expression of emotions involves many systems: facial expression, behavioral response, and physical responses, which include physiological, postural, and vocal changes.
 Most importantly, Darwin claimed that emotional expression was consistent with his theories on evolution and thus, the expression of emotion is universal and should therefore be expressed similarly across race or culture.
 This is known as the universality hypothesis.
 Lastly, primates and animals exhibit precursors of muscle actions of the facial expressions of humans.

 Many researchers have expanded on Darwin's original theories on emotional expression.
 Paul Ekman and Carroll Izard were the first to test Darwin's theory.
 These psychologists, through cross-cultural empirical tests found that there were a number of basic emotions that were universally recognized.
 Later studies suggested that facial expressions are unique to each emotion and are signals that convey information of one's internal state, and this information is used to coordinate social interactions.
 Overall, the basic emotion perspective assumes that emotions are unique events that occur as a result of special mechanisms, and each emotion has its own respective specific brain circuit.
 Moreover, the expression of each emotion has its own respective response, manifestation in face, voice, and body.

+Further, recent research on emotional expression across different cultures indicates that while some emotions, such as fear response, appear to be universally experienced, the way emotions are expressed tends to vary significantly depending on cultural context, occasionally for basic emotions as well.
+This variation can be attributed to differences between independent and interdependent cultures, which shape individuals' perceptions of the self and influence the specific emotions that are emphasized within each cultural framework.
+As a result, cultural norms and values directly affect how individuals express their emotions, highlighting the complex interplay between cultural background and emotional experience.

 The basic emotion view brought Ekman to create the Facial Action Coding System (FACS) and Facial Expression Awareness Compassion Emotions (FACE).
 FACS is a database of compiled facial expressions, wherein each facial movement is termed an action unit (AU).
 FACE explains how to become keen at observing emotion in the faces of others.
 It consists of the Micro Expression Training Tool (METT), which trains individuals to disambiguate between emotional expressions through recognizing distinct facial expressions that are unique to each emotion.
 The second part of this training program trains individuals to read microexpressions; a face elicits an emotion very quickly and the individual is prompted to report which emotion was seen.
 The Subtle Expression Training Tool (SETT) trains individuals to be able to recognize the subtle changes in a person's facial expression due to slight changes in emotional experiences.
 These subtle expressions can occur at the onset of emotions, or when an individual is actively suppressing the emotion.